MiguelDomingues/markdown-figma/README.md

 --ignore-duplicates | Ignore duplicated elements in a Figma page | No --svg-visual-check-only | Compare SVG files visually instead | No --max-updates | Maximum number of updates before exiting.
-Use 0 to denote all | No
+Use 0 to denote all | No --report | File to write the markdown report summary to | No

 Sample usage: